Path decomposition of a spectrally negative L\'evy process, and local time of a diffusion in this environment: Introduction

 \end{theo}

-Some of the estimates used to prove this theorem will also be useful to establish the negligibility of the local time between the bottoms of two consecutive valleys when $0 < \kappa < 1$.
-However, the main interest of this theorem is that it informs us on the typical distance between two consecutive minima, and this provides an heuristic explanation for why the method based on valleys fails when $\kappa > 1$.
+Some of the estimates used to prove this theorem will also be useful to establish the negligibility of the local time between the bottoms of two consecutive $h$-valleys when $0 < \kappa < 1$.
+However, the main interest of this theorem is that it informs us on the typical distance between two consecutive $h$-minima, and this provides {a} heuristic explanation for why the method based on valleys fails when $\kappa > 1$.

 As we can see in Theorem \ref{seqmincvverspoiss}, the distance between two consecutive $h$-minima is of order $e^{\kappa h}$.
-In the case $0 < \kappa < 1$, what happens between the bottoms of the $h$-valleys can be neglected, so the main contributions to the local time and to the time spent by the diffusion are localized at the $h$-minima and are highly correlated, this explains the form of the limit distribution for the favorite site given in \cite{advech}.
-When $\kappa > 1$, this distance between two consecutive $h$-minima is so large that the time spent by the diffusion between the $h$-minima is no longer negligible compared to the time spent in the bottoms of the $h$-valleys, and there are extreme values taken by the local time between the $h$-valleys.
+In the case $0 < \kappa < 1$, what happens between the bottoms of the $h$-valleys can be neglected, so the main contributions to the local time and to the time spent by the diffusion are localized at the $h$-minima and are highly correlated, this explains the form of the limit distribution for the favorite site given in Theorem 1.5 of \cite{advech}.
+When $\kappa > 1$, this distance between two consecutive $h$-minima is so large that the amount of time spent by the diffusion between the $h$-minima is no longer negligible compared to the amount of time spent in the bottoms of the $h$-valleys, and there are extreme values taken by the local time between the $h$-valleys.
 In fact, it is impossible to use the valleys to localize the large values of the local time as we do when $0 < \kappa < 1$, this explains the asymptotic uniform distribution for the favorite site.
 Moreover, the case $\kappa > 1$ is the case where $X$ has positive speed.
-The local time at time $t$ is then close to the local time at the hitting time of $t/m$ and the latter can be expressed thanks to a generalized Ornstein-Uhlenbeck process.
+The local time at time $t$ is then close to the local time at the hitting time of $t/m$ ($m$ being defined in \eqref{defdescte}) and the latter can be expressed thanks to a generalized Ornstein-Uhlenbeck process.
 The supremum of the local time is therefore similar to the supremum of the heights of \textit{iid} excursions of a Markov process.
-This explains the appearance of a Fr\'echet distribution in the limit distribution.
+This explains the appearance of a Fr\'echet distribution in the limit law of the supremum of the local time.